Langhalsdino/StageMate/README.md

 Now you need to add some Bing Speech API keys to the Key Array ([audioTranscription.py](./AudioTranscription/audioTransciption.py) `line 20`).
 The needed amount varies depending on the selected `DELTA` value, in order to get no `to many request` response.
 A recommendation might be around `4/DELTA`.<br>
 You can get two keys with your GitHub account to try the [Bing Speech API](https://azure.microsoft.com/en-us/try/cognitive-services/) service.

-After the installation you can try the script by simply starting it from the command line.
+After the installation, you can try the script by simply starting it from the command line.
 ```
 python ./AudioTranscription/audioTransciption.py
 ```